mnokno/SelfDrivingCar/README.md

 # SelfDrivingCar
-Environment allowing to train deep-neural networks to drive a car using genetic progression
+Environment allowing to train deep-neural networks to drive a car using genetic progression.